 A picture of a preserved 70-metre section of the former border strip, photographed from the roof of the Berlin Wall Memorial, located at the historic site on the Bernauer Strasse.

 Berlin Wall graffiti art: lifting of borders as an overarching theme.

 The motifs are numerous, like that of a fleeing man.

 The world-famous Checkpoint Charlie booth, the Berlin Wall crossing point, transferred from its original stand in 1990 to the Allied Museum, which was inaugurated in 1998.

 The Berlin Wall is an integral part of the public exhibition at the Topography of Terror history museum, located on the site of the former Main Security Office of the Nazi Germany.

 A watchtower, one of the last relics from the GDR era, can be found north of central train station.
 It is named in memory of Günter Litfin, who was the first victim to be killed by East German border troops.
 A memorial, established in 1992 on the initiative of his younger brother, is located in the watchtower.

 This notorious painting, called “My God, Help Me to Survive This Deadly Love”, was created in 1990.
 It depicts Leonid Brezhnev and Erich Honecker in a fraternal kiss, a mimicry of a photograph that captured the moment in 1979.

 Division and unity, when put in a broader context.
 Another piece of graffiti art on the Berlin Wall.

-Photos and copyright: Alexander Svetlov
+Photos, text and copyright: Alexander Svetlov